 Students must access online class on Blackboard weekly and complete posted activities for all classes.
 Posted activities will include Internet search/research assignments, video exploration and viewing, community exploration, response tasks and construction activities.
-All weekly activities are due by Monday, 11:59pm.

 Note: Some activities are required to interact with classmates.
-In this case, the original posting should be posted by Saturday, 11:59pm of that week.
-The responses to other classmates should be posted by Monday, 11:59pm of that week.
+In this case, the original posting should be posted by Monday, 11:59pm.
+The responses to other classmates should be posted by Tuesday, 11:59pm of that week.
 Your participation score for a given week will be based on the timelessness, the quality of your postings to that discussion, and interactivity.
 You will find a detailed rubric on Blackboard.